gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 * When flat volumes are disabled, each sink input has its own volume, considered to be relative to the volume of the sink to which it is connected.

 This mode may be enabled per-sink or globally (default in many distros).
-An application can also disable flat volumes per stream using the *relative volume* flag.

 There are two kinds of volumes: